Wings over Lebanon: Local Ingenuity and American Assistance in the War against the Islamic State

 FeaturedCall for Submissions – From Balloons to Drones

-Established in 2016, From Balloons to Drones is an online scholarly platform that analyses and debates air power history, theory, and contemporary operations in their broadest sense, including space and cyber power.
-To date, with have published over 250 articles on various air power-related subjects.
+Established in 2016, From Balloons to Drones is an online scholarly platform that analyses and debates air power history (including aviation history), theory, and contemporary operations in their broadest sense, including space and cyber power.
+To date, we have published over 250 articles on various air power-related subjects.

 Since its emergence at the start of the 20th Century, air power has increasingly become the preferred form of military power for many governments.
 However, the application and development of air power are controversial and often misunderstood.
 To remedy this, From Balloons to Drones seeks to provide analysis and debate about air power through the publication of articles, research notes, commentaries, book reviews, and historic book reviews – see below for a description of the range of articles published.

-The study of air power is to be understood broadly, encompassing not only the history of air warfare, including social and cultural aspects but also incorporating contributions from related fields, such as archaeology, international relations, strategic studies, law and ethics.
+The study of air power is to be understood broadly, encompassing not only the history of air warfare, including social and cultural aspects, but also incorporating contributions from related fields, such as archaeology, international relations, strategic studies, law and ethics.
 Possible subjects to be explored might include, but are not limited to:

 Strategy, Theory and Doctrine | Organisation and Policy | Roles